GitMikeZ/Udacity/5.Catalog/README.md

-﻿# Movie Trailer Website

-A single page website with a list of famous movies displayed by their box art.
-Clicking on the art will re-direct the viewer to the respectable trailer for the movie on youtube.
+﻿# Item Catalog

+An application that displays hockey teams as a list with a varioty of players that play different positions as categories.
+The data is taken from a self-made database that can be displayed using JSON on the app.
+Signed up users can signup to the app through oauth who than can post, edit, and edit teams and players.

-## To Run
+## Run

-To view the page, download the .zip file to this project or clone this repository.

-Open up a command prompt and navigate to this project's path and enter the command:
+1. Install Vagrant and VirtualBox
+2. Clone this repository
+3. Launch Git shell and navigate into the repository.
+4. Initialize Vagrant VM using commands: 'vagrant up' and 'vagrant ssh'

-python entertainment_website.py
+5. Type: python catalog.py
+6. The application should render in a webbrowser on: localhost:5000